nicolito128/whom/COMMANDS.md

                 Delete all the pods in the current repository.
 Permanent action.

     whom pod start
-        Enable the pod systemd service.
+        Activate the pod systemd service.

         Options:
             --name,-n <pod name>